aedank0/corned-beef/README.md

 If you wish to work on the project you'll need some additional things, see [`CONTRIBUTING.md`](https://github.com/aedank0/corned-beef/blob/e946ea2e2e76ddd9a21b961203cf37a1293acff2/CONTRIBUTING.md) for more.

 ### Usage
 Simply copy corned_beef.hpp into your project and include where needed!
 It's recommended to use file from the main branch as it's the most up to date with features and fixes, but there's also the releases if you want an older version (for some reason).
-See below for a small code example.
+See the bottom of this document for a small code example.

 ### Documentation
 Documentation is available in the repo for download and offline usage, as well as online [here](https://aedank0.github.io/corned-beef/docs/html/).